RamyChaabane/ansible-openstack/README.md

 # ansible-openstack-modules-API
 With the latest version of ansible (2.7), not all OpenStack modules has been developed by the community.

-I created two OpenStack custom modules:
+I created the two following OpenStack custom modules:
   - __os_volume_type__: create/update/delete a volume type
   - __os_allocate_floatingip__: create/update/delete a number of floating ips associated to a given network.
 The server existence with this module is irrelevent